vanng822/pstarter/README.md

 ## Start with init script on Ubuntu

 You need to create a symbolic link /etc/init.d/pstarter to pstarter/etc/init.d/pstarter and make pstarter executable.
+You need also specify NODE_BIN, SERVER, PID_FILE, NODEJS and NODE_ENV if your application uses it
+NODE_BIN: folder which contains SERVER
+SERVER: application/server file to execute
+PID_FILE: should be /var/run/youtube.pid in production linux
+NODEJS: executable nodejs
+NODE_ENV: for your own application; normally development/production

 ### Start workers